QCaudron/psrg_qso_party/index.md

 ## Prizes

 The top five stations will each receive a gift card, courtesy of the PSRG !
+Keep an eye on this website for a leaderboard.